|Home / Top Priorities / Power Past Coal / The Powder River Basin -- A Root Contributor to Global Warming|

 Despite the link between the Powder River Basin and global warming, the U.S. Interior Department, which oversees the coal in the region, is pushing for ramped up strip mining.

-The Bureau of Land Management, the Interior agency charged with managing coal, is in the process of issuing 15 new coal leases in the Powder River Basin.
-These leases, which give companies the right to strip mine, would lock in 6.8 billion tons of new coal production.
+The Bureau of Land Management, the Interior agency charged with managing coal, is in the process of issuing 16 new coal leases in the Powder River Basin.
+These leases, which give companies the right to strip mine, would lock in more than 7 billion tons of new coal production.
 Click here for a summary of the pending coal leases.

 This is more than twice the amount of greenhouse gas emissions released annually in the United States.